NethServer/nethserver-cockpit/docs/docs/api/system-shutdown.md

 # system-shutdown

-Reboot or poweroff the server.
+Reboot or power off the server.

 ## update

 ### Input

-A JSON containg an `action` field.
+A JSON containing an `action` field.
 Valid actions are: `poweroff` and `reboot`.

 Example:
 ```json